 Baby Brodela Cultivating Deep Roots at the Blood bowl in Oakland – circa 1978

-What the fuck is a 4 wheel backscratcher?
+What the Hell is a 4 wheel backscratcher?
 In the practical sense, It’s when you have an itchy back and your skateboard doubles for a sweet backscratcher.
 However, in the case of this website, the answer would be that it was the name of the first and only zine I did in my younger years.
 My late buddy Tim Mulgrew and I had the brilliant idea to create a skate zine where every cover had a naked person scratching their back with a skateboard.
-In our youthful exuberance we decided the content of the zine didn’t matter as much as the photo on the cover – and as long as the photo on the cover always had an interesting image of a someone scratching their back with a skateboard we were going to be super successful publishers of the worlds hottest skate zine………….
+In our youthful exuberance, we decided the content of the zine didn’t matter as much as the photo on the cover and as long as the photo on the cover always had an interesting (nude) image of a someone scratching their back with a skateboard we were going to be super successful publishers of the worlds hottest skate zine………….

 "Almost as quickly as our wonderful plan was hatched

 Our venture into the zine world was much easier said than done though.
 Whether 4WBS would have gone on to be a smash hit or not would ultimately never be fully realized because after our initial offering we called it quits and sadly 4WBS never made it to round 2.
 Making zines back in the late 80’s was a whole helluva a lot of work that we weren’t prepared for and our true passions were better served to shred on a skateboard than writing and taking photos of other people doing it.
 Almost as quickly as our wonderful plan was hatched it was brought to its death.

-My Early Family Life: Shit Was a Bit Weird At Times
+My Early Family Life Was a Bit Weird At Times